Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse

 Again, one can generically treat each column of each set-up as an equal-amplitude weighted branch of some possible universal quantum state with set-up $\alpha$ or $\beta$ respectively.
 Then, one simply uses ESP to judge that, for each $N$:

 and consider the same-branch relationships between the symbols in $\rho_\beta$:

 This straightforwardly entails

 which entails that an agent ought to assign equal credences that they might be located on each of the $N^{th}$ equally weighted branches.
-But this just is the Born rule!
-(One simple last step involves counting how many branches correspond to the outcomes $O_k$ of interest, and summing up each of the 1/$N$ credences for each branch, in order to get an agent's rational self-locating uncertainty about whether they're in the $O_k$ branch.)
+But that is the Born rule.

-We note that this just is the strategy provided by \textcite{sebenscarroll2016}.
-However, we hope to have made the reasoning behind the set-ups conceptually clearer by explicitly stating \textbf{Diagonalization} and \textbf{Same-Branch} as the principles for choosing the appropriate set-ups $\alpha$ and $\beta$.
-We also hope to have shown that the Sebens-Carroll program readily generalizes to DMR\textsubscript{E} without issue.
-DMR\textsubscript{E} can thus employ the same arguments as WFR\textsubscript{E} for justifying the Born rule in EQM.
+This is the strategy provided by \citet{sebenscarroll2016}.
+However, we've clarified the reasoning behind the set-ups by explicitly highlighting \textbf{Diagonalization} and \textbf{Same-Branch} as principles for choosing the appropriate set-ups $\alpha$ and $\beta$.
+The Sebens-Carroll program readily generalizes to DMR\textsubscript{E}.